JonnoFTW/rpi-can-logger/README.md

 # Raspberry PI CAN Bus Logger

 This project provides code for logging CAN Bus data with a Raspberry Pi.
 It additionally also logs GPS data.
-All of this data is stored on an SD card and intended to be used in a running .
+All of this data is stored on an SD card and can then be easily uploaded to a server for easy viewing.

 ## Features